 - There’s no food outlets in Canyonlands National Park so be sure to pack adequate supplies before heading out on the trails.

-- Pack sunscreen and a sun hat especially if you are visiting during the summer.
+- Add sunscreen and a sun hat to your packing list especially if you are visiting during the summer.

 Essentials for Hiking in Canyonlands National Park